MrToast99/Nextube-Remaster/README.md

 All endpoints return JSON.
 The API is backward-compatible with the original firmware's endpoints and adds new ones.

-**Authentication** — all mutation endpoints and any endpoint that returns secrets require a valid session.
-Obtain a bearer token via `/api/auth/login` and pass it as `Authorization: Bearer <token>` on every subsequent request. `/api/status` and static file serving are open (no token required).
+**Authentication** — when auth is enabled, all mutation endpoints and any endpoint that returns secrets require a valid session.
+Obtain a bearer token via `/api/auth/login` and pass it as `Authorization: Bearer <token>` on every subsequent request.
+When auth is disabled, all tokens are accepted automatically — no header needed. `/api/status` and static file serving are always open.

 ```
 # Auth — bootstrap (open, no token required)
-POST /api/auth/set_password    → first-boot only; rejected once password is set
+POST /api/auth/set_password    → set password for first time; rejected once already set
 POST /api/auth/login           → {"password":"…"} → {"token":"<64-char hex>"}

 # Auth — session management (requires valid token)
+GET  /api/auth/check           → 200 if token is valid, 401 if expired/missing
 POST /api/auth/logout          → invalidates the current session
 POST /api/auth/change_password → {"old_password":"…","new_password":"…"}
+POST /api/auth/set_enabled     → {"enabled":true/false} — enable or disable auth requirement
+                                  (requires valid token when disabling; open when enabling)

 # WiFi setup AP (requires auth)
 GET  /api/wifi/ap_pin        → {"pin":"12345678"}